LouisLChen/LouisLChen.github.io/_pages/about.md

 Hi, welcome to my website!
 I'm a PhD student in Operations Research, and my advisor is Professor David Simchi-Levi.
 My research work has been in the area of operations/revenue management.
 More specifically, I have been studying the problem of optimal decision-making under uncertainty in operations areas like inventory, scheduling, and networks.
 How to make use of data and/or distributional information to design informative (and tractable) optimization models has been my focus.

+(This site is still under construction, to be finished soon!!!)

 Research Interests
 ------